1kc/razer-macos/README.md

 ## Device support

+Currently only keyboard support has been added.

-Currently tested working for:
+Tested working for:

 * Razer Huntsman
-* Razer Deathadder 2013 TODO

 Adding new devices is relatively simple.
 See [wiki](https://github.com/1kc/razer-macos/wiki).